iferunsewe/store_api/README.md

 ## Testing

-To run the tests for this project, please run the following from your local pokemon_api respository:
+To run the tests for this project, please run the following from your local store_api respository:

   `bundle exec rspec`